MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

     [!notebook-python[] (~/azureml-examples-main/sdk/python/endpoints/batch/deploy-models/openai-embeddings/deploy-and-test.ipynb?name=create_deployment)]

-    Finally, set the new deployment as the default one:
+    Set the new deployment as the default one:

     [!notebook-python[] (~/azureml-examples-main/sdk/python/endpoints/batch/deploy-models/openai-embeddings/deploy-and-test.ipynb?name=set_default_deployment)]

-1. At this point, our batch endpoint is ready to be used.
+    The batch endpoint is ready for use.

 ## Test the deployment

-For testing our endpoint, we are going to use a sample of the dataset [BillSum: A Corpus for Automatic Summarization of US Legislation](https://arxiv.org/abs/1910.00523).
-This sample is included in the repository in the folder data.
+For testing the endpoint, you use a sample of the dataset [BillSum: A Corpus for Automatic Summarization of US Legislation](https://arxiv.org/abs/1910.00523).
+This sample is included in the repository, in the *data* folder.

-1. Create a data input for this model:
+1. Set up the input data:

    # [Azure CLI](#tab/cli)